Terror Train: Filming

 Taking a cue from director John Ford, Ben Johnson originally asked director Spottiswoode to give his character Carne less dialogue in Terror Train, rather than more.
-Jamie Lee Curtis also provided input in regard to her character during the filming process.
-The kissing sequence between her character and that of the killer was an idea that she originated: "I just thought that if she kissed him that it would bring a lot of tenderness to the scene and to the film.
-The kiss was totally my idea.
-All during filming, I was looking for ways to make my character more interesting but there weren't many opportunities because most of the film was about the action and the killer".
+Curtis had the idea that Alana should kiss Kenny to add tenderness to the film: "All during filming, I was looking for ways to make my character more interesting but there weren't many opportunities because most of the film was about the action and the killer".

-Canadian actor Derek MacKinnon, who played the masked killer, appears in 11 scenes in Terror Train, wearing a different costume or masked disguise in each scene, including his real character of Kenny.
-There was friction between director Spottiswoode and MacKinnon during the shoot, which Spottiswoode claimed was a result of his inexperience: "He wasn't an actor.
+MacKinnon's involvement in the project was kept secret so as not to spoil the film's transsexual twist.
+To flesh out his character, MacKinnon came up with a backstory for Kenny where he killed his mother while backing out of his driveway.
+Spottiswoode had MacKinnon take boxing lessons so he would develop an angry and aggressive personality for Terror Train.
+MacKinnon butted heads with director Spottiswoode during the shoot, which Spottiswoode claimed was a result of his inexperience: "He wasn't an actor.
 He was a transvestite from the streets of Montreal, and he wasn't familiar with the concepts of a contract and showing up for work on time.
 In a strange way though he did a pretty good job.
 He was familiar with that world of cheap theater and was strangely effective".